An Education For Life

 The Leonardian Centre provides students with a professional theatre environment to explore and enjoy.

 The new performing arts centre is complemented by a half fly tower – housing a professional rigging system for curtains, lights and scenery – an acoustic control room and an orchestra pit.

-The new Inspiring Innovations Development includes an impressive central agora featuring an outdoor performance stage and digital screen.
+The Inspiring Innovations Development includes an impressive central agora featuring an outdoor performance stage and digital screen.